-- Chronic inflammation can eventually cause several diseases and conditions, including some cancers, rheumatoid arthritis, atherosclerosis, periodontitis, and hay fever.
+- Chronic inflammation can eventually cause several diseases and conditions, including some cancers and rheumatoid arthritis.

 What is inflammation?

 Inflammation is part of the body's immune response.
-Initially, it is beneficial when, for example, your knee sustains a blow and tissues need care and protection.
-However, sometimes inflammation can cause further inflammation; it can become self-perpetuating.
-More inflammation is created in response to the existing inflammation.
+Initially, it can be beneficial when, for example, your knee sustains a blow and tissues need care and protection.
+However, sometimes, inflammation can persist longer than necessary, causing more harm than benefit.

 Inflammation helps wounds heal

-Our immediate reaction to a swelling is to try to bring it down.
-Bearing in mind that inflammation is an essential part of the body's attempt to heal itself, patients and doctors need to be sure that the treatments to reduce swelling are absolutely necessary and to not undermine or slow down the healing process.
+Our immediate reaction to a swelling is to try and decrease it.
+However, it is important to remember that inflammation is an essential part of the body's attempt to heal itself.

 The first stage of inflammation is often called irritation, which then becomes inflammation - the immediate healing process.
 Inflammation is followed by suppuration (discharging of pus).
-Then there is the granulation stage, the formation in wounds of tiny, rounded masses of tissue during healing.
+Then there is the granulation stage, the formation of new tissue in a wound during healing.
 Inflammation is part of a complex biological response to harmful stimuli.
 Without inflammation, infections and wounds would never heal.